Dr Garry Pettet

 I’m Garry Pettet and I’m a web, desktop and iOS developer.
 I’m also a UK-trained doctor.
 Previously I was a full-time Consultant Radiologist in the NHS.
 I love teaching both medicine and coding.
 I’m a huge retro gaming nerd and a father of two little girls.
-You can see a selection of my work in the projects area.
-Most of my prior work has been in the open source arena, some of which is listed in the code section.
+I spend a lot of time working on developer tools and Xojo modules/add-ons.
 My open source code is all up on GitHub.
 If you have any questions then please talk to me.

 For a long time I was torn between two loves - medicine and coding.
 I trained as a doctor at Imperial College London, qualifying in 2005.
 I worked and studied hard, culminating in becoming a consultant radiologist in 2015.
 The trouble is, medicine just wasn’t able to scratch an itch I had.
 That itch was software development.
 I left medicine and my beloved NHS this year to become a full time freelance software developer and I’ve never been happier.

 I’ve been writing code since I was 12 years old.
 I started out with BASIC on an Amstrad CPC 464.
 When I got my first PC in 1997 I moved onto Visual Basic 6 for desktop development and discovered good old PHP for web development.
 I spent a lot of time at school writing games and making little websites for friends when “web 2.0” was a far-fetched idea.
 When my Windows laptop broke whilst at medical school I moved to the Mac (sometime around 2004).
 Whilst looking for a replacement for VB6 to carry on making desktop apps and games on my new Mac I stumbled upon RealBasic (now Xojo).
 This is a fantastic cross-platform programming language which I still use to this day for most of my desktop development.
 All of my web development is done in PHP.
 My preferred framework is Laravel.